NeuroLuke/bonnspatialmemorylab/content/_index.md

       text: |
         <br>

-        The **Bonn Spatial Memory Lab** is a research group at the Department of Epileptology of the University of Bonn.
-This site is currently under construction.
+        The **Bonn Spatial Memory Lab** is a research group at the Department of Epileptology at the University of Bonn Medical Center.
+We perform cognitive and translational neuroscience research with a focus on the neural basis of spatial navigation and spatial memory in humans.

 #  - block: collection
 #    content: